 The Most Abundant Mineral In Our Bodies

-Dogs and people are not getting sufficient calcium.
-By the time you see symptoms of a calcium deficiency, you or your dog has been calcium deficient for months or years and is in serious trouble.
+Animals and people are not getting sufficient calcium.
+By the time you see symptoms of a calcium deficiency, you or your animal has been calcium deficient for months or years and is in serious trouble.

 Some of the signs of calcium deficiency are arthritis, skin and coat problems, splayed feet, broken pasterns, hip dysphasia, weak ligaments and tendons, broken bones, patella luxation, severe pain, most often in feet, legs, hips and heart, digestive ailments, hyperactivity, aggression, lethargy, high cholesterol, constipation, diarrhea, incontinence, kidney, bladder, liver and heart problems.

 Commercial pet food companies claim they have sufficient calcium in their canned and dry food.
 People who prepare their own food state they are feeding raw bones or giving other kinds of calcium such as ground bone, bone meal, egg shells, calcium carbonate, calcium citrate, etc. All of these calcium products are almost impossible for the gastrointestinal system to digest, assimilate and utilize, so they are not getting sufficient calcium from those sources.

 Serious side effects from giving these types of calcium are pancreatitis, leaky-gut syndrome, irritable bowel disease, calcium deposits, kidney/bladder stones, bone spurs, vomiting, bloating, impacted bowels and anal glands, constipation, diarrhea, chalky and bloody stools.

 Raw bones that are provided domestically have been dead for days, weeks or months before being given to dogs.
 They are hard, brittle and dehydrated with very little nutritional value.